Likelihood ratio test for structural changes in factor models: Monte Carlo simulations

 Table \ref{power_rotational_change_increase_aa} reports the power when the loading matrix undergoes a rotational change.
-We set $\Lambda_2=a\Lambda_1$, $r_0=3$, $u_t\sim N(0,1-\rho^2)$ and the permissible break dates are from $0.15T$ to $0.85T$.
-When $a=1$, the reject frequency represents the size under null hypothesis.
-As a increases, all of these tests have better power except for Wald(HAC) and LM(HAC) when $N=T=100$.
-Although the power of LR$_m$ test becomes larger as $a$ increases, the power increases relatively slowly.
-When $T$ increases to $200$, Wald(HAC), LM(HAC), and LR$_m$ tests become more powerful, and the power increases as $a$ increases.
+We set $\Lambda_2=a\Lambda_1$, $r_0=3$, $u_t\sim N(0,1-\rho^2)$.
+When $a=1$, the rejection frequency represents the size under the null hypothesis.
+As the value of \emph{a} increases, all of the tests become more powerful, except for Wald(HAC) and LM(HAC) when $N=T=100$.
+The LR test has the highest power under this DGP.
+The power of the LR$_m$ test increases at a slower rate as $a$ increases.
+Our Theorem 3 demonstrates that the sup-LR diverges at the same rate as the conventional sup-Wald when both pre-break and post-break pseudo-factors have nonsingular variances.
+However, our simulation results indicate that sup-LR remains more powerful than sup-Wald under this scenario, as reported in Table \ref{power_rotational_change_increase_aa}.
+Specifically, when the loading matrix undergoes a rotational change, sup-LR is notably more powerful than sup-Wald with HAC variance.
+While we acknowledge that the theoretical power comparison under this setup may require analysis under local alternatives, we leave this as a future research topic.